FIVE MOST SURPRISING FINDS

 The Economics of Mismatch

-When Black women with college degrees and professional careers look for partners with equivalent credentials, the pool is devastatingly small.
-For every 100 Black women with a bachelor's degree between the ages of 25 and 34, there are approximately 51 Black men with the same credential.
-Among white Americans, the ratio is roughly 100 to 88 (Pew Research Center, Bachelor's Degree Attainment in U.S. Population, 2022).
+Black women who hold college degrees and professional careers face a limited pool when seeking partners with matching credentials.
+For every 100 Black women with a bachelor’s degree between the ages of 25 and 34, there are roughly 51 Black men with the same credential, while white Americans show a ratio of about 100 to 88 (Pew Research Center, Bachelor’s Degree Attainment in U.S. Population, 2022).

 College-Educated Men per 100 College-Educated Women (Ages 25–34)